lasindu-themiya/ensenarMLFE/UI_ENHANCEMENT_SUMMARY.md

 # 🎨 AI-Themed UI Enhancement Summary

 ## Overview
-Complete UI overhaul applying the AI/ML theme from the deep learning recommendation feature across the entire Ensenar ML project.
+Complete UI overhaul applying the AI/ML theme from the deep learning recommendation feature across the entire Ensenar project.
 The design now features a cohesive, modern, and futuristic aesthetic that perfectly represents a machine learning application.

 ## 🎯 Design Philosophy